Blyzz616/BoxSOP/README.md

 1. **Initial Detection and Assessment:**
    - The SOC monitors the network, systems, and data for any suspicious activity or potential security incidents.
    - Upon detection of an incident, the SOC initiates the incident response process.
+   - Depending on the nature of the incident, the appropriate playbook is selected for further response actions.
+      -If there is no specialised playbook for the specific incident, then this playbook contiues.

 2. **Incident Triage and Classification:**
    - The SOC assesses the severity and impact of the incident.